Skip to main content

 Their role is to:

-• ensure children and young people are engaged in education through working in partnership with our colleagues (including EPS, the Education Engagement Teams, Worcestershire Virtual School and Social Care), schools/settings, outside agencies and families
+• ensure CYP (Children and Young People) are engaged in education through working in partnership with our colleagues (including EPS, the Education Engagement Teams (EET), Worcestershire Virtual School and Social Care), schools and settings, outside agencies and families

-• support children and young people and their families to navigate and engage with professionals in Education, Health and Social Care in assessing and meeting the child’s needs
+• support CYP and their families to navigate and engage with professionals in Education, Health and Social Care in assessing and meeting the child’s needs

-• contribute to effective policies, systems and protocols to improve children and young people’s access to, and engagement with, EET
+• contribute to effective policies, systems and protocols to improve CYP's access to, and engagement with, EET

-• DfE guidance Arranging education for children who cannot attend school because of health needs
+• Arranging education for children who cannot attend school because of health needs

-• DfE guidance a Supporting pupils with medical conditions at school
+• Supporting pupils with medical conditions at school

 Related